va3wam/hexBot/docs/hexbotCircuit.md

 # PCB

-This page has details about the PCB used for the Hexbot circuitry.
+This page has details about the PCB used for the Hexbot circuitry. ```It is empty as we have not yet designed the PCB - we are in breadboard mode at present.```

 ## Design